souvikinator/termparse/README.md

 }
 ```

-`type` can be either `boolean` or `string`
-if no type is passed then default is `boolean`
+- `type` can be either `boolean` or `string`.
+If no type is passed then default is `boolean`

-`value`  if flag type is boolean then it takes true/false, default being false in boolean.
-if flag type is string then it takes string as value, default being empty string.
+- `value`  if flag type is boolean then it takes true/false, default being false in boolean.
+If flag type is string then it takes string as value, default being empty string.

-## `getFlag(command_name,flag_name)`
+## `getFlag(flag_name)`

-Gets flags/options object of a specific command of your CLI application.
+Gets flag/option object of a specific command of your CLI application.
+Can be used within the `run` property of the `addCommand({...})`

-`command_name` takes name of the command the flag/option will be associated with.
-`flag` takes name of the flag
+- `flag` takes name of the flag

 returns flag property object